dsyang/zola-water/README.md

 `home_fullarticles = false` decides whether to show article contents on the homepage.
 When disabled, articles will have their summary displayed, or simply their title/date when they don't have a summary.
 This option only applies to sites using a `home_section`.

+### section_fullarticles

+`section_fullarticles = false` decides whether to show articles contents in a section.
+When disabled, articles will have their summary displayed, or simply their title/date when they don't have a summary.
+This setting can be overriden for each section with the `extra.fullarticles` field.

 # Customization

 ## Extending templates